Saro0800/Robotic-manipulators-reachability-space-modeling/README.md

 The code contained in this repository has been used for the experimental evaluation in paper "Modeling the Reachability Space of Robotic Manipulators through Ellipsoid Equations".

-**Keywords**: Robotic Manipulators, Reachability Space, Ellipsoid Modeling, Optimization
+**Keywords**: Robotic Manipulators, Reachability Space, Ellipsoid Modeling, Optimization.

+## Point cloud generation
+This tool allows to generate a point cloud representing the reachability space starting from the URDF of a robot.

+## Optimization problem
+This tool allow to obtain the parameters of the ellipsoid equation fallowing a minimization fashion.

+## Variants of the PointNet
+This tool allow to obtain the parameters of the ellipsoid equation using different variants of the PointNet model.

+## Experimental evaluation